-The Eastern Cape Department of Safety and Liaison supports the police in providing a safe and secure environment that supports growth and development through effective partnership with relevant stakeholders.
+The Eastern Cape Department of Community Safety supports the police in providing a safe and secure environment that supports growth and development through effective partnership with relevant stakeholders.

 It is mandated by the Civilian Secretariat for Police Service Act (No 2) of 2011, promulgated to assist in enabling liaison and communication with stakeholders like the South African Police Service, IPID, Municipalities, the Social Transformation Cluster and other government departments and seeks to implement a partnership strategy to mobilise role-players to:

 Our mandate for the safety sector is to realise Outcome 3 of the National Outcomes Framework that All South Africans Are and Feel Safe by 2030, as envisioned in the National Development Plan (NDP), safety is a core human right and it is a necessary condition for human development, improving quality of life and enhancing productivity.
 When communities do not feel safe and live in fear, the country’s economic development potential and the people’s wellbeing is negatively affected, thus hindering their ability to achieve their full potential.

 Mr Nqatha has earned his spurs from a diverse experience gained through employment in the community development sector, government and political activism that saw him elected to a number of leadership positions in the ANC, SACEarly in his working life he plied his trade at Dora Tamana Cooperative Center as their provincial manager, Researcher for then Land Affairs now known as the Department of Rural Development and Land Reform, Development Facilitator and Editor for Stutterheim Development Foundation.

 Prior to the start of his career in government, he worked as an underground mineworker and later as an assistant at Amatola Star Bakery.